-CSUSA will support the Academy in its development and implementation of professional development.
-Professional development will be provided by CSUSA as a component of their management fee.
+The EMO will support the School in its development and implementation of professional development.
+Professional development will be provided by the EMO as a component of their management fee.
 The budget reflects only additional funds for external training.
-As the instructional leader within the Academy, the Principal will be accountable for the quality and duration of professional development.
-In conjunction with CSUSA, the leadership team of the Academy will develop an Academic Plan which will include professional development based on the teachers needs according to the data gathered at the Academy, staff surveys, walk-throughs and site visits.
+As the instructional leader within the School, the Principal will be accountable for the quality and duration of professional development.
+In conjunction with the EMO, the leadership team of the School will develop an Academic Plan which will include professional development based on the teachers needs according to the data gathered at the School, staff surveys, walk-throughs and site visits.
 Professional development will then be monitored by assessing student learning and teacher implementation after the professional development sessions have occurred.
 When gaps are found, teachers will be re-taught until mastery of key research based concepts.

-Core subject area teachers at the Academy shall be certified in those subjects as defined in Section 1119 of the No Child Left Behind Act.
+The School's educators of core subject areas shall be certified in those subjects as defined in Section 1119 of the No Child Left Behind Act.
 Paraprofessionals with instructional support duties will meet guidelines of the Section 1119 of the No Child Left Behind Act and the Elementary and Secondary Education Act.
-It is the responsibility of the Board, through its management agreement with CSUSA, to ensure the educators meet the requirements prior to employment and ensure any conditional requirements are met by the educator within the time required.
+It is the responsibility of the Board, through its management agreement with the EMO, to ensure the educators meet the requirements prior to employment and ensure any conditional requirements are met by the educator within the time required.
 Non-renewable certificates and 5 year renewable requirements will be monitored for compliance.